jhqtok/ExperimentFramework/docs/user-guide/error-handling.md

 // No exception is thrown
 ```

-### When All Trials Fail
+### When All Conditions Fail

-If all trials throw exceptions, the last exception is propagated:
+If all conditions throw exceptions, the last exception is propagated:

 ```csharp
 public class InMemoryCache : ICache